Skinamarink: Plot

-In 1995, four-year-old Kevin injures himself in what his six-year-old sister Kaylee says is a sleepwalking episode.
-Kevin is then taken to a hospital and brought back home.
-The father calls someone and tells them that the hospital didn't need to give stiches and he only hit his head.
-Some time later, the two siblings wake up in the middle of the night to find that their father has seemingly disappeared and that the windows, doors, and other objects in their house are gradually vanishing as well.

-Kevin suggests they sleep downstairs, where they watch cartoons on a television.
-They awaken to find the house still dark.
-They hear an unexplained thumping noise and find a chair standing upside-down on the ceiling.
-Kevin asks Kaylee where she thinks their father is, to which she replies that she does not know.
-Kevin then suggests that "maybe he went with mom," to which Kaylee replies “I don’t want to talk about mom.”
+In 1995, four-year-old Kevin injures himself in an incident that his six-year-old sister Kaylee attributes to sleepwalking.
+Kevin is taken to a hospital and brought back home.
+The siblings wake up in the middle of the night to find that their father has disappeared and that the windows, doors, and other objects in their house are gradually vanishing.
+Kevin suggests they sleep downstairs, where they watch cartoons on television.
+They awaken to find the house still dark, hear an unexplained thumping noise, and find a chair upside-down on the ceiling.
+Kevin then suggests that their father "went with mom," but Kaylee requests that they do not discuss their mother.

-Kevin shows Kaylee that the toilet in the downstairs bathroom has disappeared.
-Kaylee accompanies Kevin to the upstairs bathroom.
-She sees a doll on a bedroom ceiling, and Kevin returns to tell her that he is too frightened to use the toilet.
-They decide to place two buckets in the downstairs bathroom.
-A mysterious voice calls to Kaylee from the darkness, telling her to come upstairs.

-Kaylee heads upstairs while Kevin remains downstairs.
-In a bedroom, she sees their father, who tells her to look under the bed.
-She does so but does not see anything.
-She then sees their mother sitting on the opposite side of the bed.
-Her mother tells Kaylee that they love her and Kevin, and instructs her to close her eyes before vanishing.
-She then looks at the pitch-black open closet and hears her mother say "There's someone here."
-From the closet she hears her mother calling out her name as well as moans of pain and breaking of bones.
+The toilet in the downstairs bathroom disappears.
+On their way to the upstairs bathroom, Kaylee sees a doll on a bedroom ceiling and Kevin ends up too frightened to use the toilet, so they decide to place two buckets in the downstairs bathroom.
+A mysterious voice calls to Kaylee from the darkness and tells her to come upstairs, where she sees their father in a bedroom.
+He tells her to look under the bed, but she does not see anything.
+She then sees their mother sitting on the bed.
+Her mother says that she and their father love Kaylee and Kevin, and instructs her to close her eyes before vanishing.
+Kaylee looks at the open closet and hears her mother say "there's someone here".
+From the closet, she hears her mother calling her name as well as moans of pain and bones breaking.
+She is startled by a hand reaching around a corner and panics.